icopy-site/awesome/docs/awesome/free-for-dev.md

   * [fly.io](https://fly.io/) - Fly is a platform for applications that need to run globally.
 It runs your code close to users and scales compute in cities where your app is busiest.
 Write your code, package it into a Docker image, deploy it to Fly's platform and let that do all the work to keep your app snappy.
 Free for side projects, $10/mo of service credit that automatically applies to any paid service.
 And if you ran really small virtual machines, credits will go a long way.
   * [appfleet.com](https://appfleet.com/) - appfleet is an edge platform that allows its users to deploy containers globally to multiple regions at the same time.
 It offers a simple to use UI while automating all the complexity like smart routing, clustering, failover, monitoring and so on.
 It’s free for open source projects and all users automatically get $10 to host whatever they want.
   * [Divio](https://www.divio.com/) - A platform to manage cloud application deploying only using Docker.
 Available free subscription for development projects.
-  * [Zeet.co](https://zeet.co/) - Zeet is the easiest and fastest way to deploy and scale your code.
-It supports both code from GitHub or any public Docker image.
-Only one project is free.

 ## BaaS